WRETCHED CHATTER – WHY I SWITCH MY PHONE OFF (1)

-God does not shout to make himself heard, be still and hear God speak.
+God does not shout over our busyness to make Himself heard.
+Be still and hear God speak.

 Silence can be the loudest experience for some of us when our soul is not rested.
 We tend to busy ourselves with more outer chatter.
 More noise to overcome the inner loud voice that has no pause or stop button.
-We keep going and going until a breakdown happens rather than a breakthrough.
+We keep going and going until a breakdown happens, rather than a breakthrough.

-The secular world has mastered the art of avoiding the voice of God or the silent voice of conscience by bending to the idolatry of busyness.
-The busier we get, the less we hear our conscience, the part of us that protects us from self destruction.
+The secular world has mastered the art of avoiding the voice of God or the silent voice of conscience, by bending to the idolatry of busyness.
+The busier we get, the less we hear our conscience, that part of us that protects us from self destruction.

-I often ask individuals that have that burnt out look on their face or hear it in the tone of their voice, “When’s your next holiday?”.
-Then watch the excuses pour out why they are too busy to take time out.
+I often ask individuals that have that burnt out look on their face, or, hear it in the tone of their voice, “When is your next holiday?”.
+It is amazing to watch the creative excuses pour out, why they are too busy to take time out.
 Just having a healthy uninterrupted lunch break seems to be out of their reach.
 The idea of leaving work early or just switch the phone off for a few hours is too much to ask.

-I remember the days I lifted myself on such a high Pedestal, thinking that the world would collapse if I wasn’t always at the helm steering every decision.
-I patted myself on the back more times than I can remember thinking of how much I achieved.
-The reward for such busyness, was the growing loneliness that set in, and the chatter increase in my head.
+I remember the days I lifted myself on such a high Pedestal.
+I thought the world would collapse if I wasn’t always at the helm, steering every decision.
+I metaphorically patted myself on the back more times than I can remember, thinking of how much I achieved.
+The reward for such busyness, was the growing loneliness that set in, and the chatter that increased in my head.

-Fact: I became a brilliant manager worshiping achievement, I also became a terrible leader of self governing devaluing the human experience.
-I treated myself harshly and I treated those around me with contempt because I was addicted to achievement but I was longing for peace and meaning.
-The more I achieved the louder the chatter became in my head.
+Fact: I became a brilliant manager, worshiping achievement.
+I also became a terrible leader of self governing and devaluing the human experience.
+I treated myself harshly and I treated those around me with contempt because I was addicted to achievement.
+In all my achievements, I was longing for peace and meaning.
+The more I achieved, the louder the chatter became in my head.

-How did the world ever survive without phones and in recent years the double edged smart phone?
+How did the world ever survive without phones?, and in recent years the double edged, smart phone?
 I suspect people have become lazier, less creative and far more dependent on instant answers rather than being patient and planning things through.
 They have replaced craftsmanship, quality of character and longevity for short term gain, the praise of strangers.
 Yet the chatter remains.

-For over fifteen years as a pastor and a further ten years as a shopping centre manager, my phone was on 24/7.
-In these twenty five years of answering my phone at all hours, rarely if any of these phone calls needed to be answered with the urgency they were made.
-Being the people pleaser that I was, I became the fool as the worlds most gullible punching bag for other people’s dramas, inconsistencies and melt downs.
+For over eighteen years as a pastor and a further ten years as a shopping centre manager, my phone was on 24/7.
+In all those years, answering my phone at all hours, rarely, if any of these phone calls, needed to be answered with the urgency they were made.
+Being the people pleaser that I was, I became the fool, as the worlds most gullible punching bag for other people’s dramas, inconsistencies and melt downs.